EduardoFMDCosta/deep-learning-lab/README.md

 The repository includes the following notebooks:

 - **A fashionable use case: clothing classification with fashion-mnist** (*): this introductory notebook presents the implementation of multiple neural networks (using TensorFlow) with the goal to accurately predict clothing types based on images from the [Fashion MNIST dataset](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
+- **How does the optimizer choice affect features transferability?**: in this project, we re-run the main analysis made in Kornblith, Simon, et al (2021) - see References in the notebook - building convolutional models in which the only change is the choice of the optimizer (instead of the loss function).
+This was presented as the final project of the Deep Learning course at University of Paris.